DCC-EX/dcc-ex.github.io/docs/reference/hardware/microcontrollers/samd21.rst

   // optional timeout code here
   };

-For boards such as the Sparfun SAMD21 Dev Breakout or Redboard Turbo, you will need to look in the Sparkfun directories for the appropriate USBCore.cpp file to alter, for example:
+For boards such as the SparkFun SAMD21 Dev Breakout or Redboard Turbo, you will need to look in the SparkFun directories for the appropriate USBCore.cpp file to alter, for example:

 - For PlatformIO this is: .platformio/packages/framework-arduino-samd/cores/arduino/USB/USBCore.cpp
 - For |Arduino IDE| this is: Arduino15/packages/SparkFun/hardware/samd/1.8.3/cores/arduino/USBCore.cpp